sintefmath/SurfaceWaterIntegratedModeling.jl/README.md

 computationally efficient compared to tools based on numerical simulation.
 This makes it easy to work interactively and test out various scenarios and measures.
-SWIM offers some unique functionality, such as simplified infiltration models (both permeable and impermeable surfaecs) and the calculation of time series that models how water accumulates or drains over time, without having to resort to computationally intensive numerical time-stepping approaches.
+SWIM offers some unique functionality, such as simplified infiltration models (both permeable and impermeable surfaces) and the calculation of time series that models how water accumulates or drains over time, without having to resort to computationally intensive numerical time-stepping approaches.